Trump sends Marines and more National Guard members to Los Angeles

 “Jacob is a family man and the sole breadwinner of his household,” Vasquez's brother, Gabriel, told the crowd.
 He asked that his last name not be used, fearing being targeted by authorities.

-Several dozen people were arrested in protests throughout the weekend.
+Several dozen people were arrested throughout the weekend protests.
 Authorities say one was detained Sunday for throwing a Molotov cocktail at police and another for ramming a motorcycle into a line of officers.

 Guard deployment is a nearly unprecedented escalation